sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 [OPTION BEGIN [Web]]

 1. Click the highlighted button to open the MDK Web application in a browser.
+Enter your cloud platform credentials if asked.

     !![MDK](img_5.5.png)